Amanda Filipacchi

-Amanda Filipacchi (/fɪlɪˈpɑːkɪ/; born October 10, 1967) is an American novelist.
+Amanda Filipacchi (/fɪlɪˈpɑːkɪ/; born October 10, 1967) is a French-American novelist.
 She was born in Paris and educated in both in France and in the U.S. She is the author of four novels, Nude Men (1993), Vapor (1999), Love Creeps (2005), and The Unfortunate Importance of Beauty (2015).
 Her fiction has been translated into 13 languages.

+Family

+She is the daughter of French media executive and collector of surrealist art, Daniel Filipacchi, chairman emeritus of Hachette Filipacchi Médias and former model Sondra Peterson.

 Early life and education

-Filipacchi was born in Paris, and was educated in France (where she attended the American School of Paris in St. Cloud) and in the U.S. She is the daughter of former model Sondra Peterson and Daniel Filipacchi, chairman emeritus of Hachette Filipacchi Médias.
+Filipacchi was born in Paris, and was firstly educated in France.
+She attended the American School of Paris in Saint-Cloud near Paris for a year, before continuing her studies at the Lycée International de Saint-Germain-en-Laye.
 She has been writing since the age of thirteen and completed three unpublished novels in her teenage years.

 She has been living in New York since she was 17.
 She attended Hamilton College, from which she graduated with a BA in Creative Writing.
 At age 20, she tried her hand at non-fiction writing at Rolling Stone magazine.
 In 1990, Filipacchi enrolled in Columbia University's MFA fiction writing program, where she wrote a master's thesis which she later turned into her first published novel, Nude Men.